 This single, soft, matcha green tea flavored cookie cooks in 50 seconds and takes less than 5 minutes to make!
+If you want a quick cookie, this microwave matcha cookie will satisfy your craving.

 It’s been hot hot hot this week.
 A few days ago, I was in Europe and freezing.
 I was longing for the warmer San Diego weather.
 I guess I should be careful what I wish for…

 I can’t remember the last time it was this warm in April or May.
 I was desperately craving a cookie, but turning on the oven was out of the question.
-So I decided to make one of my microwave cookies.
+So, I decided to make one of my microwave cookies.

 I love the lovely hue of green of this cookie.
 When you bake cookies in the oven, they brown, which muddles the matcha color.
-But since this cooks in the microwave, it stays a vibrant green.
+But since it cooks in the microwave, it stays a vibrant green.

 The cookie was soft, sugary, and delicious.
 You won’t even break a sweat making it.
 It’s a perfect treat for one.